 Livestock integration: has endless benefits.
 It reduces vineyard water consumption, decreases mowing labor and fuel, accelerates nutrient cycling, disperses free microbiological inoculating pellets, and incorporates organic matter back into the soil.

-Compost: is essential to increase soil organic matter and to replenish harvested nutrients.
-Although we compost all grape pomace after fermentation on-site, we see the benefits of bringing high-quality compost to add nutrients, carbon, and microbiology to our soils.
+Compost: is essential for building soil organic matter and replenishing nutrients lost through harvest.
+While we compost all our grape pomace on-site after fermentation, we also recognize the value of bringing in high-quality compost to enrich our soils with additional nutrients, carbon, and beneficial microbes.

-Insectary heavens: are found throughout the property to provide beneficial insects a place to thrive and feed on nectar and pollen.
+Insectary havens: are found throughout the property to provide beneficial insects a place to thrive and feed on nectar and pollen.